Noah Emmerich: Television

 Emmerich started his career doing guest roles in television series such as NYPD Blue and Melrose Place.

 Beginning in the 2000s, he had more prominent guest roles on series such as Monk, White Collar and The Walking Dead, the last of which brought him a Saturn Award nomination.
 In 2021, he reprised the role in the series finale of The Walking Dead: World Beyond.

-His most notable TV series role role was that of FBI Agent Stan Beeman on the FX series The Americans.
+His most notable TV series role was that of FBI Agent Stan Beeman on the FX series The Americans.
 The series earned positive reviews, and Emmerich earned a Critics' Choice Award nomination for his performance.
 It ran for six seasons, ending in May, 2018.
 Emmerich made his directorial debut on season 3's episode 7, "Walter Taffet", and also directed episode 5 of season 4.

 In September 2019, he starred in Netflix's limited series The Spy as the Israeli Mossad recruiting agent Dan Peleg.

 On October 23, 2019, it was announced that he was cast as Kick Grabaston in the Netflix comedy series Space Force.

 Personal life

 Emmerich was married to actress Melissa Fitzgerald from 1998 to 2003.
-On April 26, 2014, he married actress and producer Mary Regency Boies (daughter of prominent lawyers David and Mary Boies) at the Gramercy Park Hotel in New York.
-He lives in Greenwich Village in New York City.
+On April 26, 2014, he married actress and producer Mary Regency Boies, who is the daughter of prominent lawyers David and Mary Boies at the Gramercy Park Hotel in New York.
+He lives in Greenwich Village, New York City.

-He has two brothers, Warner Bros.
-Pictures chairman Toby Emmerich and Adam Emmerich.